TEST 2: Checking The 5 Volt Power Signal

 Alright, this is what you'll need to do:

 With your multimeter still in Volts DC mode from the previous test and the Key On (but engine Off).

-Probe the wire labeled with the number 1, in the image viewer, with the red multimeter test lead.
+Probe the wire labeled with the number 1, in the image above, with the red multimeter test lead.

 You can test for these 5 Volts with the MAP sensor's electrical connector connected to the MAP sensor or not, just avoid probing the front of the connector.

 Now Ground the black multimeter test lead on the battery's negative post.

 Your multimeter should show you 4.5 to 5 Volts DC.
 Anything under 4.5 Volts DC and you've got a problem.